BLuckoo/Module_7_Challenge/README.md

      ![image](https://user-images.githubusercontent.com/82583576/121759960-3ed76080-caf6-11eb-96eb-a7a7e8ac8009.png)

+  - **Of the pool of retirees, 45,397 (almost 50% of the retirees) have an engineering job title.
+Special focus should be applied to the mentoring and hiring of this category of employees.**

    **The company will need to train eligible employees to be mentors to new employees hired to replace the retirees.**